People with Peripheral Artery Disease May Have an Omega-3 Deficiency

 PAD affects 8.5 million Americans and more than 200 million people nationwideIt is a common circulatory problem that leads to narrowed arteries in the extremities and insufficient blood flow to keep up with demand.
 It damages the arteries in the same way that heart disease normally does.
 The process is called atherosclerosis.

 Evidence from other studies shows that omega-3s improve cardiovascular health.
-They have been seen to improve the function of the lining of the blood vessels, delaying the development of atherosclerotic plaque, as well as exerting antioxidant, anti-inflammatory and antithrombotic actions.
+They have been seen to improve the function of the lining of the blood vessels, delaying the development of atherosclerotic plaque, as well as exerting antioxidant, anti-inflammatory, and antithrombotic actions.

-In the study, the red blood cells fatty acid content of 145 patients with PAD and 34 people without the disease was analyzed.
+In the study, the red blood cell fatty acid content of 145 patients with PAD and 34 people without the disease was analyzed.
 The ratio of omega-3 oils to omega-6 oils was also compared.

 It is thought that these differences in fatty acid content could be linked to the development of the disease or poor health outcomes in those with PAD.